MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al615.md

 # Compiler Warning (Future Error) AL615
 Field '{0}' is not specified as a source expression on page '{1}'.
 All fields specified in ODataKeyFields must be used as the source expression in a page control.

+## Description
+All fields specified in the **ODataKeyFields** property must be used as the source expression in a control of the page that specifies them.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also